From life span to health span

-According to the Office for National Statisticsi , a newborn baby boy can on average expect to live 79.2 years and a newborn baby girl 82.9 years, with the gap between genders likely to close even more.
+According to the Office for National Statisticsi, a newborn baby boy can, on average, expect to live 79.6 years and a newborn baby girl 83.2 years, with the gap between genders likely to close even more.

 But how can we ensure we enjoy these extra years to the max?
 Is it possible to stave off the onset of some age-related conditions, such as heart disease, stroke, Parkinson’s disease, or Alzheimer’s – or should we just accept the decline in physical and mental health as part and parcel of the ageing process?

-Dr Gary Bolger, Chief Medical Officer at AXA PPP healthcare, says:
+Dr Arup Paul, Deputy Chief Medical Officer, AXA PPP healthcare says:

-“How we treat ourselves throughout our lives has a knock-on effect in later life.
+“How we treat ourselves today has a significant impact on our future health.
 There are most definitely things we can do, at any age, to keep our brains and bodies fitter for longer and, what’s more, it’s never too late to start.
-While we can’t stop the ageing process, some conditions we often put down to getting older are preventable or can be ameliorated with the right lifestyle choices, it’s possible to reduce the effects or problems caused by age-related conditions.”
+We may not be able to stop the ageing process, but by making the right lifestyle choices, it’s possible to reduce the effects or problems caused by age-related conditions.”

 But where do you start?

 “Lifestyle changes can be difficult to make, especially for those with less support to do so.
-If you want to start making changes to improve your health, it’s always best to start with one change at a time, like reducing the amount of sugar in your tea, or going for a ten minute walk after lunch – whatever suits you and your lifestyle, make it regular so it becomes a habit, then build it up.” suggests Dr Bolger.
+If you want to start making changes to improve your health, it’s always best to start with one change at a time, like reducing the amount of sugar in your tea, or going for a ten minute walk after lunch – whatever suits you and your lifestyle, make it regular so it becomes a habit, then build it up.” suggests Dr Paul.

 We’ve cut through the noise to highlight some of the top lifestyle changes you can incorporate into your life now and benefit from later.

-We all know that smoking is bad for your health – increasing the risk of dying early from heart disease, stroke and cancer.
+We all know that smoking has zero benefits for our health – it increases the risk of dying early from heart disease, stroke and cancer.
 But did you know it can also increase the risk of developing age related macular degeneration (AMD is vision loss most common in people over 50)?
 A person who smokes is up to four times more likely to develop AMD than someone who's never smoked.ii

-It’s well known that eating a nutrient-rich, balanced diet is one of the best ways to maintain good health into older age, protecting us from the risk of developing heart disease, type 2 diabetes and some cancers, not to mention bonus benefits like improved energy, gut health and immune system.
+It’s well known that eating a nutrient-rich, balanced diet is one of the best ways to maintain good health into older age.
+It helps protect us from the risk of developing heart disease, type 2 diabetes and some cancers, not to mention bonus benefits like improved energy, gut health and immune system.

 This doesn’t mean you to need to stock up on expensive health foods and supplements.
 Fresh, frozen, dried or tinned fruit and veg – it all counts.
-Nor does it mean you can’t have ‘treats’ – balance is the important thing to remember!
+Nor does it mean you shouldn’t have your favourite treats – balance and moderation are the important things to remember.

 Vegetables, fruit, and lots of low fat cereal products, such as wholegrains.
 Aim to eat oily fish once a week.

 Calcium-rich foods, which are vital for protection against osteoporosis in later life.
-Good sources of this include low-fat dairy products, calcium-fortified soya, almond and rice milks and tofu, and fish with edible bones, for example tinned salmon.
+Good sources of this include low-fat dairy products, calcium-fortified soya, almond and rice milks and tofu, and fish with edible bones, such as tinned salmon.

 Cholesterol-raising saturated fats, refined sugars and salt.
 Try to limit convenience and take-away foods, for example ready-meals, pasties, pies and limit the amount of red and processed meat in your diet.
 For adults, the NHS suggests that if you eat more than 90g of red or processed meat a day, you should aim to reduce your intake to 70g a day.iii

 You can do this by eating smaller portions of red and processed meat, eating these meats less often or swapping them for alternatives.

-Dr Bolger says: “Although the current guidelines are 150 minutes of moderate exercise a weekv , which works out at 30 minutes of walking, swimming, cycling for example, five days a week, it’s worth keeping in mind these are only guidelines.
-Ideally you should do some form of activity every day and some is better than nothing.”
+Dr Paul says: “Although the current guidelines are 150 minutes of moderate exercise a weekv , which works out at 30 minutes of brisk walking, swimming, cycling or dancing for example, five days a week, it’s worth keeping in mind these are only guidelines.
+Ideally you should do some form of activity every day.”

-Visit our fitness and exercise centre for more information.
+Our fitness and exercise centre has lots more information.

 When you lose the quality of the muscle, your functional fitness falls.
 This means, for example, that when you try to get up out of a chair, rather than using your muscles to get up, you use your knees and hips, which places stress on the joints.
 Without good functional fitness, every day activities we often take for granted, like picking up shopping bags, putting the rubbish out, reaching up to a shelf – all become increasingly difficult.

-Read need to know expert Q&As about exercise, fitness and weight loss for more information on the kind of activities you can do.
+Read our expert Q&As about exercise, fitness and weight loss for more information on the kind of activities you can do.

 Neuroscientists know that key to healthy ageing is to keep developing new connections between the brain cells by stimulating the brain and having new experiences.
 Scientists call this ‘brain plasticity’, which enables us to hang on to better brain function and helps to reduce the risk of Alzheimer’s.

-Mental aerobics, such as doing crosswords or Sudoku, or even learning a new language help keep your brain in shape, as does reading and taking up hobbies, such as painting.
+Mental aerobics, such as doing crosswords or Sudoku, or even learning a new language can help keep your brain in shape, as does reading and taking up hobbies, such as painting.

 iiNHS Macular Degeneration